 From the gorgeous nature to the modern architecture in the Barcode district, Oslo has something for both young and old.
 Whether it's urban cafes with some of the top baristas (because Norwegians love their coffee!) or highly acclaimed restaurants, galleries and Oslo Opera House - whatever you want, you'll find in Oslo.

 Norway’s capital city has played a central role throughout history, dating all the way back to the time the city was founded by Harald Hardråde in 1048.
-Oslo has a wealth of well-known and less well-known historical attractions that are all worth a visit.
+It has a wealth of well-known and lesser known historical attractions that are all worth a visit.